mcosovic/JuliaGrid.jl/docs/src/tutorials/dcStateEstimation.md

 ## [State Estimation Model](@id DCSEModelTutorials)
 In accordance with the [DC Model](@ref DCModelTutorials), the DC state estimation is derived through the linearization of the non-linear model.
 In this linearized model, all bus voltage magnitudes are assumed to be ``V_i \approx 1``, ``i \in \mathcal{N}``.
 Additionally, shunt elements and branch resistances are neglected.
 This simplification implies that the DC model disregards reactive powers and transmission losses, focusing solely on active powers.
 Consequently, the DC state estimation considers only bus voltage angles, represented as ``\mathbf x \equiv \bm {\Theta}``, as the state variables.
 As a result, the total number of state variables is ``n-1``, with one voltage angle corresponding to the slack bus.

-Within the JuliaGrid framework for DC state estimation, the methodology encompasses both active power flow and injection measurements from the set ``\mathcal{P}``, along with bus voltage angle measurements represented by the set ``\bar{\mathcal{P}}``.
+Within the JuliaGrid framework for DC state estimation, the methodology encompasses both active power flow and injection measurements from the set ``\mathcal{P}``, along with bus voltage angle measurements represented by the set ``\bar{\mathcal{P}}_A``.
 These measurements contribute to the construction of a linear system of equations:
 ```math
     \mathbf{z}=\mathbf{h}(\bm {\Theta})+\mathbf{u},
 ```